uzma-a/carbonmirror/README.md

 ---

+# Overview 🎯
+CarbonMirror turns abstract climate data into your personal story.
+Enter your lifestyle, and Gemma 4 AI simulates exactly what your daily life will look like in 2040 — vivid, local, and impossible to ignore.

 ## 🚨 The Problem

 Climate change is the defining crisis of our generation.
 Yet despite decades of warnings, global emissions continue to rise. **The data is overwhelming — but the action is not.**